neutralparadoxdev/rename-forums/README.md

 and storage.
 Information pushed will be stored and events will be pushed to clients to indicate the client should refresh.
 An optional live feed may be desirable in the future.

+### Database

+The Database is currently being implemented as an adapter for postgresql.
+Sessions will be stored in postgresql.
+Due to current architecture, sessions are tied to Database interface in core.
+In order to allow for separate database for sessions, such as Redis, Database interface needs to be refactored with another layer in core allowing for mix matching database adapters.

 #### REST API

 The REST api will provide access to all information stored in storage.